TobiasHoll/powerline/README.md

 For general features, consult the documentation of the original powerline.
 These are the features that were added in this fork.

-* List all workspaces, _and icons of applications currently running on that workspace (using FontAwesome)_
+* List all workspaces, _and icons of applications currently running on a workspace (using FontAwesome)_
 * More multi-monitor options for the workspace segment.
 * Enhanced battery segment, having the same features as the i3bar one.
 Further, this segment now works with multiple batteries.